kyoz/neovim/README.md

 npm install -g neovim
 ```

+## Installation

+Before starting with this step, you must make sure that you'v read and install everything required in above steps.

+And make sure there's no ERROR showing when running `:checkhealth` in nvim.

-### Clone Configuration
+### Download

-Download everything and put em in the `.nvim` folder of yours.
+Download everything in this repo and put em in the `.nvim` folder of yours.
 Or clone it with git:

 ```
 git clone git@github.com:banminkyoz/neovim.git ~/path_to_your_nvim_folder